russross/blackfriday/mmark2rfc.md

     To summerize in v2 the inner captions *are* used and the outer one is discarded, for v3 it is the other way around.

-    The usage from above will be rendered as:
+    The figure from above will be rendered as:

     F> {type="ascii-art"}
     F>      +-----+